Birdchain/whitepaper-business/README.md

 Birdchain will be the first (in the history of the world!) non-governmental initiative to create Global Basic Income.

 Depending on a country and market activity, Birdchain app users should be able to earn up to 50 USD per month.
-This means Birdchain could create basic passive income for its users globally.
+This means Birdchain could create basic income for its users globally.

 We see this feature as a huge marketing opportunity and a chance to stand out in the global market of messaging apps.
 However, Birdchain guarantees no revenue to Birdchain token holders or Birdchain app users.